Hobart2967/lending-statistics-service/README.md

   - Database optimizations can be made.
 I already hinted some indices in the entities, but there could be more optimizations that can be done.
 - Currency Management - Currencies are not covered, this may or may not be the case
 - Ground Zero - The service expects bank accounts to be there and pre-filled with data.
 It does not cover creating bank acccounts, transactions, etc. This is not prone to errors and needs to be covered.
+- Data Protection topics etc need to be discussed.
+Who may access which data, etc?
+- Does this project have the need to analyze historical data?